 A very busy year for Granary Holidays in 2018.
 An increase in weeks booked and the majority seven night stays.
-The season carried on after the summer until into November before we got chance to carry out our “big jobs”.
+The season carried on well into November before we got chance to carry out our “big jobs”.

-One of the first tasks in January was to do a bit of furniture painting in The Mistal and give the draws a fresh new look.
+One of the first tasks in January was to do a bit of furniture painting in The Mistal and give the drawers a fresh new look.

 Late February brought snow and wind and blocked the drive for a couple of days.

 The sledges had to come out even in artic conditions.

 An annual job, a visit to Eden Camp to collect all the new leaflets for North Yorkshires local attractions.

 The lovely old Granary door had to be replaced.
 The new door is made from Accoya wood and although not quite as decorative, I like it and it keeps all the drafts out.